MollysCaptain/practical-computer-vision/docs/running_dev_container.md

     *   **PyCharm:** Open the cloned repository in PyCharm.
 Configure the remote development environment to use the Dockerfile in the repository.
     *   **Cursor:** Open the cloned repository in Cursor.
 Cursor should automatically detect the `.devcontainer/devcontainer.json` file and offer to open the project in the dev container.

-**Important:** This dev container image is designed for inference tasks and does not include support for GPUs or hardware accelerators.
-If want to run the code samples that train neural networks consider using a cloud-based environment like [Kaggle](https://www.kaggle.com/kernels) or [Google Colab](https://colab.research.google.com/), which provide free access to GPUs.

 3.  **Build the Dev Container:**